 Mr. Ford has also deployed on many disaster assignments in his tenure at FEMA, including Hurricane Andrew, the 1993 Midwest Floods and numerous events in New England.

-He holds a Bachelors of Science Degree in Psychology from Worcester State College and a Master’s Degree in Business Administration from Anna Maria College.
-He is also a Certified Floodplain Manager (CFM).
+He holds a Bachelor of Science Degree in Psychology from Worcester State College and a Masters Degree in Business Administration from Anna Maria College.

-Mr. Ford served as the Acting Regional Administrator in Region I from January 2009 until July 2010 and again from September 2012 to August 2015.
-Mr. Ford was recently selected as a Department of Homeland Security, Senior Executive Service (SES) employee in the Federal Emergency Management Agency and named as the Regional Administrator for Region I.
+Mr. Ford served as the Acting Regional Administrator in Region I from January 2009 until July 2010 and again from September 2012 to June 2019.
+Mr. Ford was recently selected as a Department of Homeland Security, Senior Executive Service (SES) employee in the Federal Emergency Management Agency for Region I.